 In April 2017, Hope Fountain International hosted a mass choir event were the amazing Out of the Ashes and Beacon Gospel Choir held a performance at Elim Church to raise funds for Hope Fountain International.

 HOPE DELIVERED BOOK LAUNCH

-In April 2015, Hope Fountain International hosted a book launch for one of the members who wrote a book called Hope Delivered.
-This book narrates how Hope Fountain started.
-Some of the proceeds were donated to Hope Fountain International.
-This book is still available, to order a copy feel free to contact us.
+In April 2015, Hope Fountain International hosted a Book Launch for a book called Hope Delivered, written by the Founder Marian Rondora.
+The book narrates how Hope Fountain started.
+The proceeds were donated to Hope Fountain International.
+This book is still available to order by sending us an email on

 A widow with young children was given extra capital to enhance her project - baking and selling buns.

 A grandmother who is caring for two orphaned grandchildren was given capital to buy and sell vegetables for a profit.

 A widow was given the funds to start a sewing project.